 In Chilliwack, British Columbia, Canada, the Church provided in October several hundred care packages, which included basic food necessities, face masks, face shields, school supplies, and personal hygiene items, to more than 200 members of the Soowahlie First Nation.

 INC members from the Hampton Roads Region and North Carolina joined the Aid to Humanity event in Norfolk, Virginia on October 31.
 They gave out care packages that included groceries and other essential products.
 The event, held at the Military Circle Mall parking area, benefited at least 500 community members.
 Licensed medical professionals were also onsite to administer free flu vaccinations via drive-thru.

 Through the INC’s Aid to Humanity outreach program, volunteers prepared and then delivered on October 31, 2020 a total of 1,000 care packages for the residents of Astoria Houses in Queens, New York.
 The care packages consisted of canned goods, face masks, gloves, and hand sanitizers.

-On the first week of November 2020, INC members in Connecticut prepared 1,000 care packages which included essential goods and toiletries.
+On the last week of October 2020, INC members in Connecticut prepared 1,000 care packages which included essential goods and toiletries.
 The care packages were delivered to the Department of Rehabilitation Services in Windsor, Connecticut, and entrusted to Commissioner Amy Porter of the Department of Aging and Disability Services.